hashicorp/terraform-provider-aws/.github/CONTRIBUTING.md

     ```

    Notice that the only information used from the Terraform state is the ID of
-   the resource - though in this case it is necessary to split the ID into
-   constituent parts in order to use the provider API.
-For computed properties,
-   we instead assert that the value saved in the Terraform state was the
+   the resource.
+For computed properties, we instead assert that the value saved in the Terraform state was the
    expected value if possible.
 The testing framework provides helper functions
    for several common types of check - for example: